-Social-emotional growth: Relationships are at the heart of successful classrooms, regardless of the age or stage.
+Social-emotional growth: Relationships are at the heart of successful classrooms, regardless of age or stage.
 A quality pre-k or preschool education requires nurturing teachers who create safe environments where children can thrive.
-They teach social skills through daily interactions, mentoring, and even direct teaching, when appropriate.
+They teach social skills through daily interactions, mentoring, modeling, and even direct teaching, when appropriate.

 How Are Preschool and Pre-Kindergarten Different?

 Ages and stages: One of the main differences between a preschool and a pre-kindergarten classroom is the age of the children and their developmental abilities.
 What age is preschool?
 Depending on state licensing regulations and enrollment needs, the preschool age range is typically from 2 ½ to 4 ½ years old; children in a pre-kindergarten class are generally 4 or 5 years old.
 While each child develops at his or her own pace, in general, children in a pre-kindergarten class engage in kindergarten readiness activities involving deeper learning and more structured skill building.